 The fusion of violence and power appears several times in the narration.
-The antagonist Mathias has formed a group of (exclusively male) followers, the Solarii.
-Under this rule, opposition means instant death.
+The antagonist Mathias has formed a group of exclusively male followers, the Solarii.
+Under his rule, opposition means instant death.
 As an allusion to real militant groups and religious fanatics, this is plausible and a topic worth exploring.
 But Tomb Raider doesn’t go into detail here.

 The fact that I emphasized the problematic parts doesn’t mean I didn’t like the game.
 I enjoyed playing it despite the disturbing and disgusting parts.
 Fortunately, the gameplay is varied and there is more than killing enemies with maximum cruelty.
 The island of Yamatai and its nature are beautiful.
 It’s a pleasure to just traverse and explore this world.
 Most levels are complex and well designed.
 The movement through space by walking, jumping, climbing, by using ropes etc. is clearly a strength of the game.
 Controlling the avatar feels easy and natural.

 It was good idea to make bow & arrow a versatile tool and weapon.
 For me, the arrow is the most interesting weapon, supported with the pistol.
 The combat is challenging in the first two thirds of the game when you need to use bow & arrow strategically as well as stealth and defensive techniques.
 Later in the game, there are masses of enemies.
 You can try to be clever, but it’s easier to just gun down everyone with the assault rifle and grenades.
 There’s more than enough ammo even on difficulty level “hard”.
-This is pity in my opinion, the heavy firearms and explosives should not play such an important role.
+That’s a pity in my opinion.
+The heavy firearms and explosives should not play such an important role.

 What didn’t work out for me is the melee combat.
 It seems the keyboard isn’t suitable for this type of combat.
-Unfortunately, the boss fights rely on dodge and melee techniques, that’s why I found them to be tedious.
+Unfortunately, the boss fights rely on dodge and melee techniques, that’s why I found them to be tedious instead of challenging.

 Story details as secrets